 Let’s acknowledge first the anxiety, sadness, ill health, isolation and a myriad of other issues many millions of people around the planets are facing right now due to COVID-19.
 Here is my take on the ONE positive side of all of this.
-Self-isolation and social distancing due to COVID-19 will ultimately lead to new innovations to connect with each other and reduce the impact of climate change.
+Self-isolation or lock-down social distancing due to COVID-19 will ultimately lead to new innovations to connect with each other and reduce the impact of climate change.

-We have been moving too fast, there too many egotistical maniacs running our planet and we have neglected the important things like our health, loved ones and the environment.
+We have been moving too fast, there are too many egotistical maniacs running our planet and we have neglected the important things like our health, loved ones and the environment.
 I guess this is a lesson to stick to the basics, keep it simple and learn to live smarter, not harder.

 Working from home is not easy with the kids around but it is a perfect opportunity to re-connect with the family and enjoy some quality time.
 Taking lots of small play-time breaks together is the key for everyone to let some steam out and balance out the work and play.
 Click here for simple tips to work smarter during self-isolation.

-Self-isolation leads to innovations to live and work smarter
+Find innovations to live and work smarter

 There is no doubt that self-isolation is going to lead to new innovations.
 Here are a few examples: